nachotp/lemiknow/README.md

 # Le Mi Know (when it runs)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-red.svg)](#python) [![Downloads](https://pepy.tech/badge/lemiknow)](https://pepy.tech/project/lemiknow) [![Downloads](https://pepy.tech/badge/lemiknow/month)](https://pepy.tech/project/lemiknow/month) [![GitHub stars](https://img.shields.io/github/stars/nachotp/lemiknow.svg?style=social&label=Star&maxAge=1000)](https://github.com/nachotp/lemiknow/stargazers/)

-A small library that extends on [knockknock](https://github.com/huggingface/knockknock) to get a notification when your function call starts, finishes, or when it crashes during the process with two additional lines of code.
+A small library based on [knockknock](https://github.com/huggingface/knockknock) to get a notification when your function call starts, finishes, or when it crashes during the process with two additional lines of code.

 Say goodbye to the guessing game, lemiknow will let you know what you need to know, when you need to know.